BLCM/bl3mods/Apocalyptech/README.md

 - `torgue_ar_full_auto.txt` - Makes (nearly) all Torgue ARs full-auto.
 The exceptions are the handful of legendary ARs which have inherent burst-fire mechanics.
 (Only the Alchemist needed tweaking, of the legendaries.)
+- `alternate_scaling_*.txt` - Sets the main "universal" scaling constant to match either BL1, BL2, or TPS (depending on which one you choose).
+BL3's default is `1.09`.
+BL1's is maybe `1.045` (BL1 doesn't have a single scaling factor, but apparently that value works pretty well), BL2's is `1.13`, and TPS's is `1.1`.

 ## Economy-related Mods